 The association between primary hyperparathyroidism (PHPT) and acute pancreatitis is rarely reported.
-We here describe the process of acute pancreatitis-mediated PHPT induced by hypercalcemia in a male patient.
+Here we describe the process of acute pancreatitis-mediated PHPT induced by hypercalcemia in a male patient.
 Hypercalcemia induced by undiagnosed PHPT may be the causative factor in recurrent acute pancreatitis.